BerkeleyLab/fiats/doc/joss/paper.md

 The program then repeatedly invokes the `infer` type-bound procedure on a three-dimensional (3D) array of `tensor_t` objects (see \autoref{fig:tensor_t}) using OpenMP directives or `do concurrent` or an array statement.
 The array statement takes advantage of `infer` being `elemental`.
-Lines [101](https://github.com/BerkeleyLab/fiats/blob/joss-line-references/example/concurrent-inferences.f90#L101) of `example/concurrent-inferences.f90` at `git` tag `joss-line-references` demonstrates neural-network construction from a file.
+Line [101](https://github.com/BerkeleyLab/fiats/blob/joss-line-references/example/concurrent-inferences.f90#L101) of `example/concurrent-inferences.f90` at `git` tag `joss-line-references` demonstrates neural-network construction from a file.
 Line [109](https://github.com/BerkeleyLab/fiats/blob/joss-line-references/example/concurrent-inferences.f90#L109) demonstrates using the network for inference.

 The `infer-aerosols` program performs inferences by invoking `double precision` versions of the `infer` generic binding on an object of type `unmapped_network_t` (see \autoref{fig:unmapped_network_t}), a parameterized derived type (PDT) that has a `kind` type parameter.